Written By : Michelle Llamas

 Exactech Lawsuit Settlements

-So far, there have been no court-approved Exactech lawsuit settlements.
+So far, there have been no court-approved settlements for Exactech lawsuits.
 Typically, bellwether trials determine potential settlement amounts.
-As of March 2023, there were no scheduled trials.
+The first bellwether trial is scheduled for June 2025.

 Why Are People Filing Exactech Replacement Lawsuits?